 The carousel allows the user to browse through a set of items.
-It always displays one item at a time.
-From the displayed item, the user can navigate to either the next or the previous item.
-The interaction resembles browsing through the pages of a book.
+It can display one or several items at a time.
+From the displayed item or items, the user can navigate to either the next or the previous item.

 Optionally, a paging indicator displays the user’s current position inside the set of items.